yeesian/ArchGDAL.jl/docs/src/geometries.md

 In this section, we consider some of the common kinds of geometries that arises in applications.
 These include `Point`, `LineString`, `Polygon`, `GeometryCollection`, `MultiPolygon`, `MultiPoint`, and `MultiLineString`.
 For brevity in the examples, we will use the prefix `const AG = ArchGDAL`.

 ## Geometry Creation
-To create geometries of different types:
+To create geometries of different types.

 ```julia
 point = AG.createpoint(1.0, 2.0)